Construction of Bh[g] sets in product of groups: Introduction

-In higher dimensions, Cilleruelo presents how to map Sidon sets in $\mathbb{N}$ to Sidon sets in $\mathbb{N}^d$ for $d\geq2$, and furthermore he obtains a relation between the functions $F_h(N^d)$ and $F_h^d(N)$ \cite{CillerueloNd}.
+In higher dimensions, Cilleruelo in \cite{CillerueloNd} presents a way of mapping Sidon sets in $\mathbb{N}$ to Sidon sets in $\mathbb{N}^d$ for $d\geq2$, from which is possible to obtain a relation between the functions $F_h(N^d)$ and $F_h^d(N)$.

-The main object of this work is to present constructions of $d-$dimensional $B_h[g]$ sets for $d\geq2$ on special abelian groups.
-First construction uses the elementary symmetric polynomials and the Newton's identities to generalize one construction done initially for $d=2$ (original construction can be found in \cite{CillerueloDiablo}).
+In this work we present constructions of $d-$dimensional $B_h[g]$ sets ($d\geq2$) on special abelian groups.
+The first construction uses the elementary symmetric polynomials and the Newton's identities to generalize a construction done initially for $d=2$ \cite{CillerueloDiablo}.
 In the second construction we generalize Trujillos's algorithm given in \cite{TrujilloDoc} to any dimension $d$ and all $h\geq 2,\,g\geq 1$, obtaining lower bounds for $F_h^d(N,g)$ from a known lower bounds for $F_h(N^d,g)$.
-Finally, using homomorphism between abelian groups, we construct $d-$dimensional $B_h[g^\prime]$ sets from $d-$dimensional $B_h[g]$ sets, with $g$ a divisor of $g^\prime$.
+Finally, using a homomorphism between abelian groups, we construct $d-$dimensional $B_h[g^\prime]$ sets from $d-$dimensional $B_h[g]$ sets, with $g$ a divisor of $g^\prime$.

-The remainder of this work is organized as follows: Section~\ref{Cons_xh} describes a construction of $B_h$ sets on $\left(\cF^h,+\right)$, where $\cF$ is any field and $\cF^h$ denotes the set of all $h-$tuples of elements of $\cF$.
-Section~\ref{ConsTrujillo} presents a construction of $B_h[g]$ sets on $\left(\cZ^d,+\right)$, and in Section~\ref{ConsNuestra} we construct $B_h[g]$ sets on $\left(\cZ_{m_1}\times\cdots\times\cZ_{m_d},+\right)$ and show a generalization of Golomb Costas array construction.
+The remainder of this work is organized as follows: For any finite field $\cF$, Section~\ref{Cons_xh} describes a construction of $B_h$ sets on $\left(\cF^h,+\right)$, where $\cF^h$ denotes the set of all $h-$tuples of elements of $\cF$.
+Section~\ref{ConsTrujillo} presents a construction of $B_h[g]$ sets on $\left(\cZ^d,+\right)$, and in Section~\ref{ConsNuestra} we construct $B_h[g]$ sets on $\left(\cZ_{m_1}\times\cdots\times\cZ_{m_d},+\right)$.
+Furthermore, we present a generalization of a Golomb Costas array construction.
 Finally, Section 4 describes the concluding remarks of this work.